 Universities have historically operated with two channels — paid and earned.
 In the AI era, the framework needs three.

 Paid.
-What universities spend money to surface: admissions campaigns, search ads, programmatic display, paid social, paid placements, sponsored content, and most institutional rebrands.
-Paid channels still matter for direct conversion and for category awareness.
+Admissions campaigns, search ads, programmatic display, paid social, sponsored content, institutional rebrands.
+Paid channels still matter for direct conversion and category awareness.
 They do not appear to move modeled Citation Share meaningfully.
 The corpus does not weight paid signal heavily.

 Reputation-layer surface universities should build operating capacity around: